 - Stay away from down or sagging power lines, and do not touch anything that is on or near them (i.e., trees or tree limbs, cars, ladders).

 - Consider all down power lines and anything touching them energized and DANGEROUS!
 Stay away from them and report the problem to UPPCO.

 - Keep children and family pets away from areas where lines may have fallen (backyards, fields, school yards, etc.).

-- If a power line falls across a car that you're in, stay in the car.
+- If a power line falls across a car that you're in, stay in the car and call 911.
 If you MUST get out of the car due to a fire, or other immediate danger, jump clear of the car and land on both feet.
 Be sure that no part of your body is touching the car when your feet touch the ground.